djaus2/MauiPicoSwitch/README.md

 - V1.9 Split the deeper parts of the BlueButtons app backend into a separate lib project ```BlueButtonsLib```, as first step of the ToDo above
   - Was done as a simple request to Windsurf:
 >_"I want to extract the non UI codeinto a separate MAUI class project called BlueButtonsLib located in same solution folder one up."_
-- Was done in about 10 minute and works with no functional changes
+- Was done in about 10 minutes and works with no functional changes
   - Needs a second action to move shodow button event handler to the lib
   - Note that rather than deleting files in the original project that were moved to the lib, they were made "Compiler Remove" or "None Include".
 That made the process clean and seamless
 ---